spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.Configuration.md

 `RepositoryLocation`
 *User defined value*
 The base level URL of the account that contains the repository you are using.

-Using an the Spectrum Health Systems GitHub account `https://github.com/spectrum-health-systems/` as an example, this value would be `https://github.com/spectrum-health-systems/`.
+For example: `https://github.com/spectrum-health-systems/`.

 `RepositoryName`
 *User defined value*
 The name of the repository that contains the web service you are using.
-Using an the MAWSC GitHub respository (**https://github.com/spectrum-health-systems/MAWSC**) as an example, this value would be **MAWSC**.
+Using an the MAWSC GitHub respository `https://github.com/spectrum-health-systems/MAWSC` as an example, this value would be `MAWSC`.

 `RepositoryBranch`
 *User defined value*